Alois Jirásek: Biography

 Alois Jirásek was born on 23 August 1851 in Hronov, in the Kingdom of Bohemia (modern-day Czech Republic), which was at that time part of the Austrian Empire.
 He was born into a family of small farmers and weavers of modest means.
 His father was Josef Jirásek (1822–1901) who worked as a weaver at first and then as a baker.
 His mother's name was Vincencie Jirásková, née Prouzová (1821–1887).
 Alois had eight siblings: Helena, Josef, Emília, Rudolf, Žofie, Božena, Adolf and Antonín.
 He attended German Benedictine High School in Broumov (1863–1867), and Czech High School in Hradec Králové (1867–71).
 He then studied history at the Charles University (1871–74).
 After finishing his studies he moved back to Litomyšl where he taught history.
 He also wrote his first important works (The Philosophers' Story or Psohlavci).
 On 11 August 1879 he married Marie Podhajská.
-They had eight children together, seven daughters and one son.
+They had eight children together, seven daughters, including the painter Božena Jelínková-Jirásková and one son.

 In 1888 they moved to Prague.
 They were not satisfied with their first two apartments.
 But, after five years they finally found the perfect one on Ressl street, close to today's Jirasek square, where a memorial to Alois is located.
 They lived in this apartment from 1903 until his death in 1930.
 He continued in his career as a high-school teacher in Prague as well as writing literary works.
 Living in Prague gave him the opportunity to meet members of the artistic and scientific world.
 He started meeting Mikoláš Aleš with whom he shared the same artistic ideas and plans.
 He became friends with Zikmund Winter, K.V.
 Rais, but also with the younger generation including Josef Svatopluk Machar and Zdeněk Nejedlý.
 All of his dramas were written in Prague.
 On 3 July 1908 he was elected a member of Czech Academy of Arts and Sciences.

 He retired in 1909 and dedicated most of his time to literature.
 He often visited his home town Hronov, but he also travelled around Europe which he wrote about in some of his works.
 He visited Chodsko, Dresden, Italy, Slovakia and Bled.